JDDev0/lang/README.md

 # The Lang Programming Language

-This project makes simple translation files Turing complete
+This project provides a CLI and GUI interface to the Standard Lang implementation of the Lang Programming Language

 ## Features